conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 * When you request a versioned model, the model names in the [response object](https://github.com/conversationai/perspectiveapi/blob/master/api_reference.md#analyzecomment-response) will also include the version (e.g., if you request `TOXICITY@3` you'll get scores for `TOXICITY@3` instead of just `TOXICITY`).
-This allows you request multiple versions of the same model.
+This allows you to request multiple versions of the same model.
 However, most users will probably want to remove this version specification from the model name (for example, by using a regex to remove `@.*` from the model name).